MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 - Does the bot need all of these scopes for the samples? (e.g. "Read all users' basic profiles") -->

-# Add authentication to your bot via Azure Bot Service
+# Add authentication to a bot

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]